Cortereggio: The Piattella canavesana of Cortereggio

 Cortereggio is a production area for the Piattella canavesana of Cortereggio (faseul ëd Cortress in Piedmontese), a local variety of bean.
 It is described as a "white, kidney-shaped bean, quite flat - hence the name piattella - with a very thin skin due to the low concentration of calcium in the soil.
 The piattelle were an important economic resource for local families, who sold them to customers throughout Canavese.
 Traditionally, they were sown together with corn, whose plants acted as supports for the legume plants”.
-Starting in the 1980s, production was gradually abandoned and cultivation was maintained only for family use by a few local farmers.
-In 1981, however, farmer Mario Boggio delivered a few kilograms of this bean to the germplasm bank at the Faculty of Agricultural Sciences of the University of Turin, to preserve the seed.
+Starting in the 1980s, production was gradually abandoned, and cultivation was maintained only for family use by a few local farmers.
+In 1981, however, farmer Mario Boggio delivered a few kilogrammes of this bean to the germplasm bank at the Faculty of Agricultural Sciences of the University of Turin, to preserve the seed.
 Thanks to Mario Boggio's foresight, the cultivation of the piattella has been revived by the farmers of Cortereggio, who have formed an association to recover and promote this ancient crop.
 Since 2010, the Piattella canavesana of Cortereggio has been a Slow Food Presidium.